josephmjoy/robotics/python_robotutils/NOTES.md

+## February 4, 2018C JMJ: Thoughts on porting the UDP Transport
+Note that there is a `socketserver.UDPServer` class.
+We can't and don't want to use it because Robotutil's `DatagramTransport` is simple message passing, so this is just FYI.

+Things seem simpler than Java:
+- create a socket
+- bind if you want to listen
+- issue blocking listens
+- close when done.

+One can't really 'stop listening' independently of closing the socket.
+I suppose one could close the socket and if necessary create a new one.

+## February 4, 2018C JMJ: Design Note - Eliminating `DatagramTransport.RemoteNode`
+Rationale: `RemoteNode` has two methods: `send` and `address`. `node.send(...)` can be replaced by `transport.send(node, ...)`. `node.address()` can be replaced by `str(node)`.

+Both the `MockTransport` and the `UdpTransport` have very little state for the so-called remote node.
+For `MockTransport` it is the string address.
+For `UdpTransport` it is the tuple `(address, port)`.
+So these can be directly returned as a node object.

+Successfully removed `RemoteNode` and got existing unit tests to pass.
+It was an easy exercise, underscoring the fact that it was unnecessary.

 ## February 4, 2018A JMJ: Added stress tests for CountDownLatch

 The stress tests are in class `test_concurrent_helper.TestCountDownLatch`.
 They verify timeout accuracy and test concurrent invocations of count down and wait.
 The tests pass.

 Note:
-ThreadPoolExecutor does not kill running background tasks even if the main thread is exiting.
+`ThreadPoolExecutor` does not kill running background tasks even if the main thread is exiting.
 Nice explanation
 here: https://stackoverflow.com/questions/49992329/the-workers-in-threadpoolexecutor-is-not-really-daemon

 ## February 3, 2018C JMJ: Implemented concurrent_helper.CountDownLatch
-This is the Python version of Java's CountDownLatch.
+This is the Python version of Java's `CountDownLatch`.
 There are some suggestions online, such as http://www.madhur.co.in/blog/2015/11/02/countdownlatch-python.html The one I implemented also supports timeout.
 Code is `robotutils.concurrent_helper.CountDownLatch`.
 It has a basic doctest.
 Unit tests are in `test_concurrent_helper.TestCountDownLatch`.